LeonardoScommegna/orm-performance-example/README.md

 or you may want to use the `sql.dump` also present in the repository (it contains values close to those chosen in the snippet above)

 ## Some Results
+The results reported below were obtained with an i5-4440 CPU @ 3.10GHz

 Performance measures retrieving all exams with different strategies